mnbmscit/responsive-media-gallery/readme.txt

 Responsive media gallery will be the last slideshow plugin you’ll ever need!

 See a preview here:
-Part of the [Marketer WordPress business theme](http://marketer.digitalsafari.co/portfolio/paradise/) - see a live preview here (resize the screen to see the awesome responsiveness!)
+Part of the [Marketer WordPress business theme](http://marketer.digitalsafari.co/portfolio/paradise/) <- see a live preview of the responsive media gallery here (resize the screen to see the awesome responsiveness!)

 [Click to follow me on Twitter](https://twitter.com/DigitalCourt)